A Search for Wide-orbit Planets Around M-dwarfs using Deep MIRI 15-micron Images: PSF Modeling and Subtraction

 Figure~\ref{fig:image} shows the PSF-subtracted images of all targets after removing the affected exposures. $100\times100$ pixel area ($11.0'' \times 11.0''$) highlights the region close to each central star for the first seven targets.
 Figure~\ref{fig:S/N} shows the corresponding S/N maps of these images.

 Figure~\ref{fig:contrast} shows the $5\sigma$ contrast curves, computed as in the same way described in Section~\ref{sec:optimization}.
-To convert the 5$\sigma$ noise to contrast units, we determine the brightness of our target stars by aperture photometry using \texttt{photutils}.
-We calculate the raw star flux using a $r=2.218$\,pixel (FWHM/2) radius aperture.
-The background level is estimated within an annulus with radius ranging from 40 to 50 pixels (15 to 20 pixels for targets with smaller field of view) and subtracted from the raw star flux.
-We derive the contrast curve in planet flux/star flux unit by dividing the 5$\sigma$ noise curve by the estimated star flux.
-Additionally, we convert the 5$\sigma$ noise sensitivity curve to apparent magnitude using function \texttt{flux\_to\_magnitude} from \texttt{species} \citep{Stolker2020}.
-Figure~\ref{fig:contrast} shows the 5$\sigma$ noise and apparent magnitude contrast curves for all targets.
+Additionally, we convert the 5$\sigma$ contrast curve to apparent magnitude sensitivity.
+We first apply aperture correction via the \texttt{stpsf} encircled energy function to recover the total stellar flux.
+The total planet flux is the product of the total stellar flux and the 5$\sigma$ contrast.
+We convert the resulting flux to apparent magnitude with the \texttt{flux\_to\_magnitude} function from the \texttt{species} package \citep{Stolker2020}.
+Figure~\ref{fig:contrast} shows the 5$\sigma$ contrast and apparent magnitude sensitivity curves for all targets.